jintonic/mingle/README.md

   - [Visual studio 2019](https://visualstudio.microsoft.com/downloads/) for Windows
   - [GCC](https://gcc.gnu.org/) (4.9 or above) for Linux
   - [clang](https://clang.llvm.org/) for MacOS installed by running `xcode-select --install` in a terminal
-- [Git][] (optional, but highly recommended) for package downloading and development history browsing
+- [Git][] (optional, but highly recommended) for code downloading and development history browsing

 ## Getting started
 [![YouTube](https://img.shields.io/badge/You-Tube-red?style=flat)](https://youtu.be/6xqCtS38SXQ)

-If you know how to use [Git][] in a Linux or MacOS terminal, please follow the instruction below.
-If you don't, or use Windows, please follow [this YouTube tutorial](https://youtu.be/6xqCtS38SXQ).
+If you know how to use [Git][] in a Linux or Mac terminal, please follow the instruction below.
+It also works for Windows users in a [Git Bash](https://gitforwindows.org) terminal.
+If you don't, please follow [this YouTube tutorial](https://youtu.be/6xqCtS38SXQ).

 ```sh
 # download mingle git repository from github to a local hard disk